-Muir's outlook has been questioned by the view that his writing discriminated against native American people.
+Muir's outlook has been questioned because his writing discriminated against native American people.
 Some of the remarks that Muir made historically about indigenous peoples were and are not acceptable.
 Muir was a human being with flaws and faults, not a saint or a prophet.

-Later in life, his views evolved.
+Later in life, his views changed.
 He outgrew a very strict upbringing turning disdain into empathy towards native peoples.
 He grew to admire indigenous communities for their light ecological footprint and careful stewardship of the land.
-He wrote sympathetically about the impacts of colonialism and joined indigenous rights organisation.
-The Sequoya League.
+He wrote sympathetically about the impacts of colonialism and joined indigenous rights organisation, the Sequoya League.